 Once the circuit in figure 1 is fully assembled, the next step is to connect the circuit to a human subject to see the EMG signal.
 Since the goal for the whole project, is to operate the left-mouse button by closing the left hand, you will have to figure where to place the electrodes.
 Try to figure which muscle is activated when you close your left hand by looking at your forearm and/or some forearm anatomy pictures from a book or the internet.
 The +INPUT and -INPUT electrodes should be put in the vicinity of this muscle to produce maximum EMG signal.
-The CM\DRV electrode can be simply put close to the other two electrodes.
-Show the instructor where you plan to put the electrodes and have him/her sign the instructor verification sheet.
+The CM_DRV electrode can be simply put close to the other two electrodes.

+5.1 Show the instructor where you plan to put the electrodes and have him/her your lab book.

 The instructor will then give you some electrodes to proceed with your first EMG measurement.
 Connect the electrodes on the forearm electrode sites you identified and a scope at the output of the instrumentation amplifier.
 In order to safely use an oscilloscope, it must have sufficient resistance in the connection to the subject, so that any fault to the line voltage will not result in unsafe currents.
-For the probes we use in the lab, two adjustments are required: 1) set the scope into 10x mode (which provides a series input resistance of $10M\Omega$ ), and 2) place a $1M\Omega$ resistor in series with the ground connector (alligator clip); electrical tape should be used to ensure no inadvertent connections to the unprotected connector.
+For the probes we use in the lab, two adjustments are required: 1) set the scope into 10x mode (which provides a series input resistance of $10M\Omega$), and 2) place a $1M\Omega$ resistor in series with the ground connector (alligator clip); electrical tape should be used to ensure no inadvertent connections to the unprotected connector.

 Look at the EMG signal while you are closing your hand.
 You should clearly see bursts whenever you close your hand.

-Show your EMG signal to the instructor and have him/her sign the instructor verification sheet.
+5.2 Show your EMG signal to the instructor and have him/her your lab book.

 Do you notice any other component on the output signal (DC, 60 Hz, etc.).
 Explain where these components come from?
-Propose some ideas that could be implanted to remove them.
-Validate your answers with the instructor and have him/her sign the instructor verification sheet.
+Write down some ideas that could be implanted to remove them.

+5.3 Validate your answers with the instructor and have him/her sign your lab book.